saambarati/profiles/readme.md

     profiles.endArr(name)
     var both = profiles.times(name) //this will return a two-dimensional array taking the form: [ begArr(name), endArr(name) ]

+### Events
+Profiles is also an instance of EventEmitter so you can listen to the `profile` event which takes a listener function like:
+     function(profileName, time) {}

 ##### MIT License